 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Raccoons occur statewide.
-They are most numerous where a good mixture of woodlands, cropland and shallow water are found.
-The northeastern section of Indiana, blessed with numerous glacial ponds, is a raccoon stronghold.
-The fertile farmland of central Indiana is also home for many raccoons.
-The heavily forested south central hills and northwestern prairie regions are less attractive to raccoons.
+They are most numerous where a mix of woodlands, cropland and shallow water are found.
+Northeastern Indiana, with its many glacial lakes, is where the raccoon population is the greatest.
+The farmland of central Indiana is also home to many raccoons.
+The heavily forested south-central hills and northwestern prairie regions are less attractive to raccoons.
 Under ideal conditions, raccoon levels can approach one per acre.
-Even in less favorable habitat, they still may occur at the rate of about one raccoon per 40 acres.
+Even in less favorable habitat, they still may occur at a rate of about one per 40 acres.

-Raccoons are opportunists.
-A variety of plant and animal foods are eaten.
-Raccoon are adept frog hunters, relish crayfish, and dine on turtle and bird eggs, insects, small mammals and sometimes domestic fowl.
-Their raids on sweet corn patches are legendary.
-If these foods are not readily available, field corn, beechnuts, acorns and other mast species will be found on the menu.
-If water is nearby, the raccoon will appear to be washing its food; however, the animal is actually kneading and tearing at the food, feeling for matter which should be rejected.
+If water is nearby, the raccoon will appear to wash its food; however, the animal is actually kneading and tearing at the food, feeling for matter that should be rejected.
 Wetting its paws enhances the raccoon’s touch.
 If water is not nearby, the raccoon will forego this ritual.

-When Indiana was part of the Northwest Territory, raccoons were forest dwellers of limited abundance.
-During the Roaring ’20s, when raccoon coats were a craze, pelt prices soared and raccoon numbers crashed.
-This decline resulted in the purchase of raccoons by the Conservation Department and private clubs for restocking.
-Breeding stock was purchased from other states and raccoons were raised for release.
+In the 1920s, raccoon coats were fashionable.
+Pelt prices soared and raccoon numbers crashed.
+This decline resulted in the purchase of raccoons by the Indiana Department of Conservation and private clubs for restocking.
+Breeding stock was purchased from other states, and raccoons were raised for release.
 In the late 1940s and through the 1950s, raccoon numbers increased throughout the Midwest, even in areas where stocking had not been attempted.
-In spite of isolated disease outbreaks, primarily canine distemper, a high raccoon population has been maintained since the 1960s.
-Studies of raccoon ecology have been initiated on state-owned marshland, national forest land and private farmland since that time.
-The raccoon harvest is monitored annually, and yearly surveys statewide abundance have been maintained.
+In spite of isolated disease outbreaks—primarily canine distemper—a high raccoon population has been maintained since the 1960s.
+The raccoon harvest is monitored annually, and surveys show statewide abundance.
 Evidence gathered concerning raccoons indicates this mammal had found its niche in our modern environment and is here to stay.